microbecode/Solarmine/README.md

 This contract is used to distribute rewards to token holders.
 Every token holder gets a share of the given rewards.
 The size of the share depends on the amount of tokens the holder has.

-The rewards contract reads token data from the `MyToken` contract address, but it has no access to write anything there.
+The contract acts as a simple relayer which splits the given reward based on the provided distribution.
 The rewards are given in the native asset of the blockchain (for example, BNB in Binance Smart Chain).

+## Frontend

+The web frontend is used to facilitate reward distribution.
+It takes care of the following aspects:

-The reward distribution is performed by calling the `notifyRewards` function with transaction `value` being the amount of rewards to distribute.
+* Ask the user for the amount of rewards he wants to distribute
+* Get all of the token holders
+* Calculate how the tokens should be distributed to the holders, taking into account the blacklisted addresses
+* Split the rewards into batches, which are of the right size to be sent to the rewards contract

+Once the batches have been calculated, the user is presented with the option to start distributing the batches.
+They can be distributed sequentially - you have to wait for the previous batch to finish before distributing the next one.

+You can also download an extract of the calculated rewards.
+The extract will also include transaction information for those addresses for which the rewards were already distributed.

+IMPORTANT: **DO NOT REFRESH THE BROWSER DURING THE REWARD DISTRIBUTION**.
+Otherwise only some of the rewards get sent and there is no possibility to continue the process from some batch which is not the first one.
+If something goes wrong during reward distribution, download the extract and contact the developer.

-#### Blacklisted address
+### Blacklisted address

-One address is blacklisted and is not considered when distributing rewards.
-For the sake of the reward calculations, token balance of the blacklisted address is deducted from the total token supply.
-The blacklisted address is the liquidity pool which contains a big portion of the tokens.
+An arbitrary amount of addresses can be blacklisted and they are not considered when distributing rewards.
+At least the liquidity pool address is added in the blacklist so that rewards would not be distributed to that address.

-#### Example distribution
+### Example distribution

 Let's say there are token holders with the following distribution:
 * Owner1: 10%